aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 Known issues that we are set to fix soon:
 *

+## Documentation for authorization methods

+Since Aspose.HTML Cloud REST API currently supports only JWT authorization, SDK also uses JWT tokens to authorize REST API access.

+For more details see [**Authorization**](docs/Authorization.md)

 ## Documentation for API Endpoints

 All URIs are relative to *https://api.aspose.cloud/v3.0*